 What Is Outside Your Control?

-Short-term goals can work to your advantage in achieving those long-term visions.
+Short-term objectives can work to your advantage in achieving those long-term visions.
 Use them properly, and don’t forget to manage your time adequately with the right tools.
-Setting short goals beat the alternative of long-term goals that you may end up not achieving at all.
+Setting short objectives beat the alternative of long-term goals that you may end up not achieving at all.
 Better to start little than not to start at all.